ProxyNode Price Reaches $0.0002 on Exchanges (PRX)

-ProxyNode (CURRENCY:PRX) traded 19.8% lower against the US dollar during the 1 day period ending at 20:00 PM E.T. on September 11th.
-One ProxyNode coin can currently be purchased for $0.0002 or 0.00000000 BTC on major exchanges.
-ProxyNode has a market capitalization of $33,744.81 and approximately $10.00 worth of ProxyNode was traded on exchanges in the last 24 hours.
-In the last week, ProxyNode has traded 51.9% lower against the US dollar.
+ProxyNode (CURRENCY:PRX) traded up 71.9% against the dollar during the 1-day period ending at 7:00 AM ET on September 14th.
+In the last week, ProxyNode has traded down 55.1% against the dollar.
+ProxyNode has a market capitalization of $42,984.41 and approximately $44.00 worth of ProxyNode was traded on exchanges in the last day.
+One ProxyNode coin can now be bought for $0.0002 or 0.00000000 BTC on popular exchanges.

 About ProxyNode